-The RPC server error on Windows is a common issue and typically occurs especially with Windows devices that are connected to a network like on an office or your small home network.
+The RPC server error in Windows is a common issue and typically occurs, especially with Windows devices connected to a network like in an office or a small home network.

 Today, we are going to show you how you can possibly fix the RPC server is unavailable error on Windows.